jeremynoesen/AISpongeLite/README.md

   automatically cancelled due to Discord's interaction timeout limit.
 - `/chat`: Chat with a character.
 History is not remembered, so each message is independent.
 Your display name is sent so the character can address you.
-- `/tts`: Synthesize character speech.
+- `/tts`: Make a character speak text.
 This is a shortcut to FakeYou's service.
 It is also the only way to access Squidward's and Sandy's Rehydrated voice models.

 ## Installation